NatLibFi/SEKO/README.md

 Translation project of <a href="https://finto.fi/seko/fi/">SEKO</a>, the Finnish medium of performance vocabulary.
 Purpose - to add Swedish and English <b>skos:prefLabel</b> and links to corresponding concepts in <a href="https://finto.fi/yso/en/">YSO</a>, and Library of Congress Medium of Performance Thesaurus for Music <a href="https://id.loc.gov/authorities/performanceMediums.html">LCMPT</a> sand to <a href="https://w.wiki/5jrV">Wikidata</a>   items with the corresponding <a href="https://www.wikidata.org/wiki/Property:P10063">SEKO-ID (P10063)</a>.
 See also <a href="http://www.wikidata.org/entity/P8516">LCMPT ID (P8516)</a> and <a href="http://www.wikidata.org/entity/P3763">MIMO instrument ID (P3763)</a>

 Note!
-The list of instrument names in Swedish is lacking - MIMO has some, but additional labels are needed.
+As of March 2023 the list of instrument names in Swedish is lacking 91 labels.
+67 English labels are missing.
+MIMO may have some, but additional labels are needed.

 # Sources for labels
 * LCMPT - https://id.loc.gov/authorities/performanceMediums.html